Almost CR quaternionic manifolds and their immersibility in HP^n

-By Proposition \eqref{impor} we are allowed to tacitly identify the group $G$ with $G_\sharp$ and the corresponding Lie algebra $\gg$ with $\gg_\sharp$.
-It follows from \cite{AS} that an almost CR quaternionic structure on a manifold $M$ (not necessarily induced by an immersion $M\subset \wt M$) is the same thing as a $G$-structure $\pi:P\rightarrow M$ with $G\simeq G_\sharp$.
-Following \cite{AS} we call {\it (locally) immersible} any $\pi:P\rightarrow M$ which is locally of the form \eqref{setinduced} for some immersion in $\wt M=\bH$P$^n$.
-0.4cm We finally note that the group $G$ is not semisimple, the radical of its Lie algebra is $\tau(\gg)=(\bR\inplus\Hom_{\bH}(\bH,\bH^{n-1}))\niplus\bR$.
-From now on we consider \beq \gs:=\sl_{n-1}(\bH)\oplus\sp_1 \eeq as Levi factor of $\gg$, with corresponding Levi decomposition $\gg=\tau(\gg)\niplus\gs$.
-We emphasize that the embedding of $\gs$ in $\wt\gg=\ggl_{n}(\bH)\oplus\sp_1$ is {\it not} the obvious one but it is ``diagonal'' on the ideal $\sp_1$ (see also \eqref{resH} at the group level).
+Conversely an almost CR quaternionic structure on a manifold $M$ (not necessarily induced by an immersion $M\subset \wt M$) is the same as a $G$-structure $\pi:P\rightarrow M$ with structure group $G=G_\sharp$.
+Following \cite{AS} we call {\it (locally) immersible} any $\pi:P\rightarrow M$ which is locally of the form \eqref{setinduced} for some immersion in quaternionic projective space $\wt M=\bH$P$^n$.